peteri/Invaders/README.md

 ## STM8 invaders

-Partially completed.
+Partial port of the WPF version, enough to run the attract screen and demo games.
 Works on a STM8L Discovery board with a classic resistor and diode circuit to get a video signal.

 Uses a racing the beam strategy to draw the screen.
 Currently has the first two demo screens matching Mame and the WPF version.